What is expat life in Singapore like?

 Singapore is a popular expat city.
 I remember thinking I could see myself living in Singapore, when I visited this island city-state a few years ago.

-But what is expat life in Singapore really like?
-To find out more about that I interviewed Karin, a Dutch expat living in Singapore.
+To find out more about what life in Singapore is like, I interviewed Karin, a Dutch expat currently living in Singapore.

 Expat Life in Singapore